espruino/EspruinoDocs/tutorials/Quick Start.md

 Click on the 'Serial' radio button near the top right, then enter COM4 (or whatever port you found above) under 'Serial Line' and 9600 under 'Speed'.
 Then click the 'Open' button.

-**Note:** You can copy text just by dragging over it and releasing th emouse button - and you paste by right-clicking
+**Note:** You can copy text just by dragging over it and releasing the mouse button - and you paste by right-clicking

 ### Linux/Raspberry Pi